American Express Business Gold Card Review

 While you may have to deal with a pricey annual fee, American Express at least doesn’t include a foreign transaction fee.
 This is especially handy for businesses that require travel abroad.

 American Express offers numerous ways to redeem your rewards.
 Through their Membership Rewards program, you’ll be able to transfer points and redeem them for certificates or gift cards.
 You can also use your points when shopping at participating retailers, including Amazon.com and various travel providers.
 American Express will let you apply points towards specific and eligible charges on your account as well.

 Business travelers will especially want to take advantage of getting 25% of their points back when they book air travel.
 To score this bonus, you’ll simply need to book your flight with American Express Travel by using Membership Rewards Pay.
 You’ll be able to collect up to 250,000 points back annually.

-The American Business Gold Card also comes with the standard array of credit card benefits.
+The American Express Business Gold Card comes with the standard array of credit card benefits.
 These include travel and transportation coverage that provides roadside assistance, travel insurance, and rental car insurance.
-You’ll additionally have access to extended warranty for qualifying purchases, purchase protection in case something breaks or is stolen, and return protection if a seller won’t take an eligible item back up to 90 days from the date of purchase.
+You’ll additionally have access to an extended warranty for qualifying purchases, purchase protection in case something breaks or is stolen, and return protection if a seller won’t take an eligible item back up to 90 days from the date of purchase.
 And—like with many business credit cards—you can request extra employee cards.